Garden Layout DIY TipsApr 15, 2016

 - Ward off attacks by disease and bugs

 You should know what your area’s USDA Hardiness Zone is to ensure the plants you want will survive the winter.
-The Hardiness Zone in Wisconsin ranges from zones 3a to 5b, which can withstand winter lows which range between minus 40 to minus 10 degrees F.
+The Hardiness Zone in Wisconsin ranges from zones 3a to 5b, which can withstand winter lows that range between minus 40 to minus 10 degrees F.

 You also need to be mindful of your soil composition and can add things to an area to change its composition.
 For example, if you have slow-draining clay soil, add compost to make it more porous so it can drain faster.
 Don’t just plant your flowers and veggies in soil you get from the home improvement store and expect them to thrive.
 Make sure you match your plants with their soil requirements or you risk them dying.
 People who insist they don’t have a green thumb aren’t inherently bad at gardening; they just don’t do their research into the best soil for the types of plants they have.

-In order to come up with thriving garden layout, you need to visit with your nursery professional, read up online, and of course experiment by trial and error.
+In order to come up with a thriving garden layout, you need to visit with your nursery professional, read up online, and of course experiment by trial and error.

 With a successful garden layout under your belt, now you can concentrate on other areas of your property this spring, such as your roof and gutters.
 Let Larson Home Services install a long-lasting Gutter Shutter gutter system for your home.